 players with expandable, fold-out touchscreens are especially popular.

 Even low-end models are now the size and weight of credit cards and

 can easily fit inside a wallet.
 With petabytes of storage, gigapixels

-of screen resolution and superfast transfer speeds, they are millions
+of screen resolution and superfast transfer speeds, they are orders

-of times more powerful than iPods of previous decades.
+of magnitude more powerful than iPods of the previous decade.
 They are also

 completely wireless – no cables or physical connections of any kind

-are required, and music can be enjoyed using wireless earphones.
+are required, with music being enjoyed using wireless earphones.

 will soon become the most populous country in Europe, overtaking both